 If your greyhound feels overwhelmed or uncomfortable and can’t see a way out of the situation, they’re more likely to react aggressively.

-If you can see that your greyhound is showing signs of distress, remove them from the situation.
-This space will give them time to cool off and return to their usual calm and happy selves.
+If you can see that your greyhound shows signs of distress, remove them from the situation.
+This space will give them time to cool off and return to their calm and happy selves.

 Touching Your Dog